Ryan-DeStefano/Power-Calculator/README.md

 # Power Calculator for One- and Two-Sample *t*-Tests

 This project is a Streamlit-based web application for calculating statistical power, required sample size, or detectable effect size for one- and two-sample *t*-tests.
-All calculations are implemented from scratch in Python — no built-in power analysis libraries are used — to provide a transparent and educational approach to hypothesis testing design.
+All calculations are implemented from scratch in Python, no built-in power analysis libraries are used, to provide an educational approach to hypothesis testing design.

 ## 🔍 Features